+The tables (Table 22 and Table 23), below show the comparison between the original assays and the SGS re-assays for control data quality.
 The control data quality shows a small variation in silver grade, except for sample 45183 the SGS assays are higher than the original assay and which suggest nugget effect.
 For the cobalt grade, the results have an acceptable margin of error, even for the high grade of cobalt.